 I've provided a sample Behavioral Analysis (BA) that will help you and your client to thoroughly analyze the problem behavior: what factors made her vulnerable to engaging in the behavior?
 What was the trigger or prompting event for the behavior?
 What were the events, however small, that took place between the trigger and when she actually engaged in the behavior?
 What were the consequences - positive or negative - of engaging in the behavior?
-Remember when looking at the consequences that you're not just focusing on the negative consequences - most clients understand what the negative outcomes are of their behavior, but they have a difficult time using this understanding to help them stop engaging in that behavior.
+Remember when looking at the consequences that you're not just focusing on the negative consequences - most clients understand what the negative outcomes are of their behavior.
 Looking at the positive consequences - what is the client getting out of this behavior? - can often help the client develop more insight and awareness into why she continues to engage in the behavior in spite of the harm it does to her.